 What’s cold brew and how do you make it?

-Cold brewing is a coffee brewing process where the coffee is extracted into cold water over a long period of time (often over 12 hours).
+Cold brewing is a coffee brewing process where coffee is extracted into cold water over a long period of time (often over 12 hours).
 The water in the process is often either room temperature or cold.
-After the extraction, the coffee is strained with either a french press or with the help of a strainer and filter paper or cloth.
-Often cold brew is mixed into milk or water and served with ice, as a frappe or with other flavourings.
+After extraction, the coffee is strained with either a french press or with the help of a strainer and filter paper or cloth.

-Normal coffee and cold brew have some differences in the flavour and the chemical composition because while making cold brew, the coffee beans do not come into contact with boiling water.
-Cold brew contains less caffeine and acids than traditional coffee and is also often less bitter than its counterparts.
+Normal and cold brew coffee have some differences in flavour and chemical composition because while making cold brew, the coffee does not come into contact with boiling water.
+Cold brew typically contains less caffeine and acids than traditional coffee and is less bitter than its counterparts.
 As it is often mixed with milk or water, cold brew is sometimes extracted a bit stronger than regular coffee.

 Try these coffees as cold brew!

-Here’s how to brew 1 liter of coffee with Slurp’s Cold brew recipe:
+Here’s how to brew 1 liter of cold brew coffee

 Brewing time: 12 hours